Categorical models for equivariant classifying spaces: Preliminaries on chaotic and translation categories

 \begin{rem} When we return to the split extension (\ref{split}), the group $\PI$ there will play a role close to that of the group denoted $G$ in \myref{elt} and \myref{silly}.
-Nonequivariantly, we would then specialize to $Y=\PI$ with its natural left $\PI$ action and see the usual universal principal $\PI$-bundle.
-The relevant equivariant specialization is a little less obvious; see \myref{silly2}, which is a follow up of \myref{silly}. \end{rem}
+When $G=e$, we would then specialize to $Y=\PI$ with its natural left $\PI$ action and see the usual universal principal $\PI$-bundle.
+When $G\neq e$, the relevant specialization is a little less obvious; see \myref{silly2}, which is a follow up of \myref{silly}. \end{rem}

-\section{The category $\sC\!at(\tilde{X},\mathbf{\PI})$}
+\section{The category $\sC\!at(\tilde{X},\PI)$}

 We let $X$ be a space and $\PI$ be a topological group in this section.
-Recall that $\mathbf{\PI}$ denotes $\PI$ regarded as a category with a single object.
+We regard $\PI$ as a category with one object without change of notation; it should be clear from the context when we mean the group $\PI$ and when we mean the category $\PI$.
 From now on, functors and natural transformations are to be continuous (in the topological sense), even when we neglect to say so.
-We are especially interested in the functor categories $\sC\!at(\tilde{X},\tilde{\PI})$, which are chaotic by \myref{chaochao}, and in the functor categories $\sC\!at(\tilde{X},\mathbf{\PI})$, which are not.
+We are especially interested in the functor categories $\sC\!at(\tilde{X},\tilde{\PI})$, which are chaotic by \myref{chaochao}, and in the functor categories $\sC\!at(\tilde{X},\PI)$, which are not.
 The right action of $\PI$ on $\tilde{\PI}$ induces a right action of $\PI$ on $\sC\!at(\tilde{X},\tilde{\PI})$.
-We take the action for granted without indicating it in the notation.